w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-usability-testing.md

 <div class="issue" data-number="473"></div>

-tests were conducted with users who need :term[media alternatives], and the issues were fixed based on the findings.
+We conduct tests with users who need :term[media alternatives], and the issues were fixed based on the findings.

 * Scope
 * Types of disabilities each user had